What Is Microneedling With Platelet Rich Plasma (PRP)?

-During a standard session, a specialized surgeon uses a roller or special device with needles to puncture the skin and stimulate the production of new collagen.
-Because of this, microneedling is also known as collagen induction therapy or percutaneous collagen induction.
+During a standard session, your dermatologist uses a roller or special device with needles to puncture the skin and stimulate the production of new collagen.
+Because of this, microneedling is also known as “collagen induction therapy” or “percutaneous collagen induction.”

-The vampire lifting technique is done first with the extraction of blood from the patients themselves (hence the name vampire), from which we will extract the fraction of plasma rich in platelets and growth factors.
+The PRP microneedling technique is done first with the extraction of blood from the patient from which we will extract the plasma, which is rich in platelets and growth factors.

 Once the autologous plasma has been obtained, it will be reintroduced into the area that the patient wishes to improve, using a series of small punctures (microneedling), with a technique similar to that used in facial mesotherapy.

-The PRP or plasma rich in platelets and growth factors regenerates tissues and is responsible for rejuvenation.
+The PRP, or platelet rich plasma, and growth factors regenerate tissues and are responsible for skin rejuvenation.

 Traditional microneedling is used to treat everything from age spots and wrinkles to scars and certain forms of hyperpigmentation.
 Although microneedling can be used to treat scars and stretch marks on other areas of the body, most of the studies with PRP and microneedling deal with acne scars on the face.